z3i/gutenberg/README.md

 Context file is a file that is named `context` and has `.json`, `.yml` or `.rb` extension.

 Contexts contain all variables you want to write only once: your repo name, your project name, pieces of code, et cetera.
+So, use it for everything that you want to store or to be dynamic.

-It is not required.
-You can delete it if you don’t need any variables.
+Context is not required.
+You can delete your `context.yml` if you don’t need any variables.

-Here are examples:
+Here are examples of most:

 #### `context.yml`